smrutiprakashrout/Nebulashade/README.md

 ## 🤝 Contributing

-NebulaSeed is **not accepting external contributions yet** while core architecture is being finalized.
+NebulaShade is **not accepting external contributions yet** while core architecture is being finalized.
 Once the project reaches a stable foundation, contribution guidelines will be published.

 **Star the repo** to get notified when it opens up. ⭐